Author - Richard Wang

 Mentor - Dr. Kevin Blagrave

 This is one of the first studies of the application of quantum computing in agriculture.
 Due to factors like topsoil erosion, pests, and pathogens, farmers are not always able to produce the optimal amount of crops.
 In addition, farmers may not apply water and nutrients to their crops most efficiently, leading to many potential crops being lost.
 I have used quantum annealers to prescribe water and nutrients to sections of fields (cells) depending on: each cell’s yield efficiency, a maximum amount of water and nutrients available to the system, and waterzones restricting differences in water prescription amongst each waterzone.
 This was done for both a nine-cell field problem and a three-input problem.
 Promising results were found as both problems were successfully solved when run on D-Wave’s Leap Hybrid Sampler.
 Furthermore, the crop network in the United States is extremely connected.
 This level of connectivity helps pests and pathogens easily spread from field to field and destroy crops.
 As a result, fields are losing efficiency in a time when around 800 million people around the world face hunger.
 I created a maximum-cut (MaxCut) graph where the vertices represent fields and the edges represent the landscape resistance to transmission (LRT) values.
-Using the quantum approximate optimization algorithm (QAOA) on IBM’s Quantum Experience platform, I partitioned the fields into two groups where the LRT values are maximized, leading to more resistance to transmission of pests and disease.
+Using the quantum approximate optimization algorithm (QAOA) on IBM’s Quantum Experience platform, I partitioned the fields into two groups where the LRT values between groups are minimized, leading to more resistance to transmission of pests and disease within each group.
 The next phase will be field testing results.
 As the global agricultural system becomes increasingly connected, I believe that this model could be elevated to a global scale to increase the efficiency of fields around the world.

 The Food and Agriculture Organization of the United Nations (FAO) reported that in 2020, 700 to 800 million people around the world faced hunger.
 Of this number, around 418 million live in Asia, 282 million live in Africa, and 60 million live in Latin America .